valentine/docs.hackerspace.sg/docs/handbook/membership.md

 ### Community Member ($128 SGD/month)

-Occasional use of the space (around 9 hours a week)^.
+Occasional use of the space (around 9 hours a week).
 You cannot keep your stuff at a desk when you leave for the day.

 _Great for: occasional co-workers; people who come in after work or school to hang out._

 ### Concessionary Member ($64 SGD/month)

 If you earn under $2,500/month, all the benefits of Community membership, at a reduced rate.
-Occasional use of the space (around 9 hours a week)^.
+Occasional use of the space (around 9 hours a week).
 You cannot keep your stuff at a desk when you leave for the day.

 _Great for: full-time students, NSFs, underemployed, unemployed._

-_^ HackerspaceSG is primarily member-run.
-To promote member involvement and financial inclusivity, you may use the space for more than 9 hours/week if you contribute your time towards HackerspaceSG maintenance duties.
-Community members should pledge 0.5 hours for every 8 additional hours of space use, and Concessionary members should pledge 1 hour for every 8 additional hours of space use._

 ### Membership Addons